tejinder37/tejinder37/README.md

 ## About Me

-I am an experienced enterprise-level developer with a diverse skill set spanning multiple programming languages, frameworks, and databases.
+I am an experienced  developer with a diverse skill set spanning multiple programming languages, frameworks, and databases.
 My expertise allows me to tackle complex projects and deliver robust, scalable solutions for enterprise environments.

 ## Skills